dtodo1paco/js-basics/arrays/performance/README.md

 { oneDomain: true, allDomains: false }
 Call to getBlockPolicyStateImproved took 5.466399967670441 milliseconds.
 { oneDomain: true, allDomains: false }
+Testing for 20000 domains
 Call to getBlockPolicyState took 478649.5911999941 milliseconds.
 { oneDomain: true, allDomains: false }
 Call to getBlockPolicyStateImproved took 21.84560000896454 milliseconds.
 ```
 looking at how the numbers increases between tests, you can get a clear idea about how important is to write the right code for the right things

+And here is an [online workbench](https://jsben.ch/ww7BN)

 ![Results](/screenshots/array_performance.png?raw=true "Performance changes when code is not optimized")